orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 \
 Memory slots of lists, and then memory slots of ehich are ignored (ie) superposed

-See functions as answers you'd want to be able to give from each position, defaulting to No if not defined?

-Reverse a modular binary, no difference except for the time step

 Can have an orbit with 5 initials to a single vertex, that vertex at .self has an initial which maps 5 vertices to those 5 initials.
 But what is an additional selection of value in this case?
 A vertex on vertex in the .self??

 Infrageometry spinal graphs ; ternsry edge is a modular 3 connected vertices in a circle.
 As opposed to three pairwise "bags".